-When I turned 16, I got lucky and got a summer job as a news paper photographer for the local paper called "The Midland Free Press".
+When I turned 16, I got a summer job as a news paper photographer for the local paper called "The Midland Free Press".
 The editor (Doug Reed) was sceptical about hiring me - so he gave me three rolls of black and white film and said "show me what you can do".
 I got the job and was paid $10 per photo.
 I was taught how to develop film and print in a traditional darkroom.
 Photographing for the newspaper was a fun.
 The editor told me "make sure you get their face and name".
 Later on I got to choose some of the pictures that were published.
 I subsequently learned colour printing from my father who became interested in photography when I wouldn't lend him my camera for a trip to Cuba.
-Keith Logan, many years later taught me how to use masks to control contrast when printing from colour slides (Ilfochrome printing).
-Today I process images in Photoshop and print with Epson inkjet printers on archival paper.
+Many years later Keith Logan taught me how to use masks to control contrast when printing from colour slides (Ilfochrome printing).
+Today I process my images in Photoshop and print with Epson inkjet printers on archival paper.

 My first published photo - Hog Bay Trestle near Port McNicoll (1908 -1978) - one of the longest structures on the continent made the front page of the Midland Freepress in 1972.
 Fee paid $10.

 During my first three years of University (Science Major) my summer job was as a historic Interpretor for the Naval & Military Establishment in Penetanguishene - and this fun job had me speaking in front of people every day and it spurred my interest in Canadian history (Naval Establishment official web site).